brotherdetjr/temporta/README.md

 However, the initial idea was described in 2013 ([Russian](https://docs.google.com/document/d/1axiG1gClkzi3uJmkCTpP5wvLg5ag31wS_JMv_VkOXlU/edit?usp=sharing)).

 ## Project Name
 It's still TBD.
-[Temporta](https://translate.google.com/#view=home&op=translate&sl=pt&tl=en&text=temporta) is translated as "it matters" from Portuguese by Google.
-This sounds neutral and intriguing.
-Also, it is a portmanteau of "temporal" and "portal": the portals are supposed to be the main mean of time-travelling in the game.
+"Temporta" it is a portmanteau of "temporal" and "portal": the portals are supposed to be the main mean of time-travelling in the game.

 ## Algorithms and Entities
 - `World` &mdash; contains `State`s and provides some of them to a `Sensory System` and receives `Reaction`s.
 Deterministically changes the `State`s according to received `Reaction`.